 Let's take a look at some programs to help pay for home repairs that will help you lighten the financial load and give you peace of mind.

-Our first stop of the journey toward finding assistance is by looking at, and applying for, available grants and loans.
+Our first stop of the journey toward finding assistance is by looking at, and applying for, available grants and personal loans.
 When your home needs major upgrades or repairs, you don't necessarily have to pay upfront for the work.
 You may not even have to foot the entire bill.

 There are several programs we'll cover that can offer grant or loan assistance -- even personal loans for bad credit.